 The MAF shall process the request.
 If error cases are encountered, then the MAF shall send an error response.
 If the request is processed successfully, then the MAF shall authorize establishing a Key Value, based on the authenticated identity for the Source MAF Client.

-NOTE 2: The present specification provides no details for the authorization of this request.
+NOTE 2: The present document provides no details for the authorization of this request.

 If the request included a value in the Key Value parameter, then the MAF shall store this value.
 Otherwise, the MAF shall generate Key Value from the (D)TLS session using TLS Key Export (IETF RFC 5705 [18]), as described in clause 10.3.1 "TLS Key Export Details".